-In order to get a hazardous materials endorsement on a CDL, you must pass a written test about transporting hazardous materials.
+In order to get a hazardous materials endorsement on a CDL, you must pass a knowledge test about transporting hazardous materials.
 To pass the test, you must know how to:

 Identify what are hazardous materials.

 Safely load shipments.

 Properly placard your vehicle in accordance with the rules.

 Safely transport shipments.

 Learn the rules and follow them.
 Following the rules reduces the risk of injury from hazardous materials.
 Taking shortcuts by breaking rules is unsafe.
-Rule breakers can be fined and put in jail.
+Non-compliance with regulations can result in fines and jail.